Renumics/lexio/lexio/README.md

 Lexio is a powerful React library for building Retrieval-Augmented Generation (RAG) interfaces, handling complex workflows out of the box while remaining simple to use and highly customizable.

-It supports multiple document types (PDF, HTML, Markdown, Text) with advanced features like streaming responses, source highlighting, and a comprehensive state management system.
+It supports multiple document types (PDF, HTML, Markdown, Text, Excel) with advanced features like streaming responses, source highlighting, and a comprehensive state management system.

 Developers can use ready-made components or easily build custom ones using React hooks and the flexible action handler pattern.